ember-learn/guides-source/guides/v3.5.0/tutorial/installing-addons.md

 As Ember CLI runs, it takes the `ember-tutorial` CSS file and puts it in a file called `vendor.css`.
 The `vendor.css` file is referenced in `app/index.html`, making the styles available at runtime.

-We can make additional style tweaks to `vendor/ember-tutorial.css`, and the changes will take effect whenever we restart the app.
+We can make additional style tweaks to `vendor/ember-tutorial.css`, and the changes will take effect immediately.

 Run the following command to install the addon: